Last date modified: 2026-May-22

 Search coordinators create and assign tasks to appropriate offices or users based on the scope of the content.
 They communicate with search custodians, track progress, and mark the search task complete once confirmation is received.

-Search sub-sections
+Search sub-step

 Search Manager